RecursiveDescent/Coscode/README.md

 # Coscode

-A bytecode format I started for fun.
+A custom stack-based bytecode format focused on being useful and closer to a geniune executable format.

 Should be compatible with [COSMOS](https://github.com/CosmosOS/Cosmos/), but currently untested.

 This format is incomplete and the specification is subject to change drastically in the future.

+*Keep in mind that just because the example language compiler does not support a feature yet, doesn't mean the bytecode is incapable of it.
+The language itself is also incomplete.*

 # Features

-- [x] Relatively emory efficient
+- [x] Relatively memory efficient
 - [x] Realistic layout.
 There are separate sections for code/data/etc.
 - [x] Utility class to assist in creating bytecode executables.
 - [x] Basic language that compiles to bytecode.